LordNoteworthy/windows-internals/windows-internals-6th-ed/chapter-03-system-mechanisms.md

     - If the spinlock isn’t free, the kernel keeps trying to acquire the lock until it succeeds.
     - The spinlock gets its name from the fact that the kernel (and thus, the processor) waits, *spinning* until it gets the lock.
 - Are implemented with a hardware-supported *test-and-set* operation, which tests the value of a lock variable and acquires the lock in one **atomic** instruction.
+- Additionally, the `lock` instruction can also be used on the *test-and-set* operation, resulting in the combined `lock bts` assembly operation, which also locks the **multiprocessor bus**; otherwise, it would be possible for more than one processor to atomically perform the operation.

 <details><summary>All kernel-mode spinlocks in Windows have an associated IRQL that is always **DPC/dispatch** level or higher. 🚩</summary>